microsoft/FluidFramework/packages/dds/tree/docs/Shared Tree Philosophy.md

 This can be addressed by providing more specific constraints, and designing the editing APIs so constraints are needed in less cases.
 For example allowing a constraint that only rejects a transaction if a field or subtree was concurrently edited, or providing a field kind with higher level editing operations like a set or counter with appropriate editing methods.

-This design pattern ensures there is always a way for the application author to ensure correctness, and by a little doing more work to be less conservative with the constraints, the application can improve the merge granularity when needed.
+This design pattern ensures there is always a way for the application author to ensure correctness, and to improve the merge granularity when needed by doing more work to be less conservative with the constraints.

 Additionally, even higher merge fidelity can be achieved by adding new field kinds as application needs for them arise, and this work can be shared among all users of SharedTree.